jdmonin/JSettlers2/doc/Readme.developer.md

 - For very basic testing, see the sample protobuf robot client class `soc.robot.protobuf.DummyProtoClient`.
      - So that the standalone proto bot can connect, start the server with the flag property to print its random
        cookie: `-Djsettlers.bots.showcookie=Y` or set a specific cookie like `-Djsettlers.bots.cookie=PRO`.
+     - Make sure `protobuf-java-3.4.0.jar` is in the client's $CLASSPATH
      - Start the sample client with a command line like:

            java -cp $CLASSPATH:JSettlers.jar soc.robot.protobuf.DummyProtoClient localhost PRO